 Although the core rule offered here is short and simple, there are plenty of options and side ideas to consider.
 A simulation-friendly game like GURPS makes throwing an unusually rich topic!

 So.
-Is any of this useful in your games, or should it all be given the heave-ho?
+Does any of this go the distance in your games, or should it all be given the heave-ho?